dohwg/drafts/README.md

 This is the working area for documents managed by the IETF [DNS over HTTPS Working Group](https://datatracker.ietf.org/wg/doh/about/) (DOH).

+## draft-ietf-doh-dns-over-https

+The repository for draft-ietf-doh-dns-over-https is <https://github.com/dohwg/draft-ietf-doh-dns-over-https>.
+Please use that repository for issues and pull requests that relate to that document.

 ## Contributing

 This repository is used for managing draft contents and minor edits,